 Motion by Commissioner Jerry Creasey, seconded by Commissioner Bob Smallridge, and passed to refer to the Anderson County Board of County Commissioners with a recommendation for approval.

 THE 29th ITEM, to be presented to the Anderson County Budget Committee, was a written request from Robby Holbrook, Finance Director, that the following APPROPRIATION in General Fund 101 be approved.

-Increase Expenditure e Code: 101-52100-790 Accounting & Budgeting- Other Equipment \$3,666.00
+101-52100-790 Accounting & Budgeting- \$3,666.00